sagar2meena/Food-Delivery-Charges-API/README.md

 • @faker-js/faker: Generates massive amounts of fake data for testing and development, ensuring robustness and reliability of data handling.

 # API Documentation Overview
-This section provides a comprehensive overview of the Food Delivery Pricing API, detailing the available endpoints, their functionalities, required input data, and the expected response formats.
+This section provides a comprehensive overview of the Food Delivery Charges API, detailing the available endpoints, their functionalities, required input data, and the expected response formats.

 ## Base URL
 https://food-delivery-charges-api.onrender.com/api-docs